What are Antidepressant Drugs?

 What to Do if Antidepressants Aren’t Effective?

-If the “best drugs to treat depression” aren’t working for you, doctors may suggest:
+If the “best drugs to treat depression” aren’t working for you, doctors may suggest the following:

 - Dose Adjustment: Increasing the current prescription.